vendanor/preview-pull-request/README.md

  - deploy chart / preview in Kubernetes
  - add a preview comment to pull request with link to preview
  - return preview url and other useful stuff

+Remove previews when closing PR
- - remove previews from Kubernetes and Helm chart repo when closing PR
+- remove previews (Helm release) from Kubernetes
+- remove Helm charts from chart repo (optional)

 ![illustration](illustration.png)